 Starting at noon on Friday, May 15th, everyone will have a chance to evaluate the five founders by watching their pitch and deciding if their idea deserves the People’s Choice Award – worth $2,500.
 Voting will close at 12:00 p.m.
 EDT on May 19th.

 The big finale will go live online at 1:00 p.m.
 EDT on Wednesday, May 19th, when the Gryphon’s LAAIR pitch competition awards will be presented.
 Participants are invited to network after the main event at 3:00 p.m.
 Registration is open now for the showcase and pitch competition.
 Get your free ticket today!

 The event is the culmination of the inaugural Research Innovation Festival.
 Every day from May 10th to 15th, the Research Innovation Office will offer new stories and videos that highlight the many innovative companies that had their genesis in the university’s Gryphon’s LAAIR program.
-The program is funded by the Ontario Agri-Food Innovation Alliance between the university and the Ontario Ministry of Agriculture, Food and Rural Affairs.
+The program is funded by the Ontario Agri-Food Innovation Alliance, a collaboration between the university and the Ontario Ministry of Agriculture, Food and Rural Affairs.
 Adding to the excitement, several announcements and program launches will also happen during the Research Innovation Festival, making this online event appealing to a broad audience of participants both on and off campus.